CravateRouge/CravateRouge.github.io/content/en/authors/admin/_index.md

     url: https://cravaterouge.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Security enthusiast, specialised in Azure cloud and Active Directory technologies and speaker at the US Black Hat.
+bio: Security enthusiast, specialized in Azure Cloud/Active Directory technologies and speaker at the US Black Hat.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.